-Reds players attribute the fast rise toward mediocrity to a sense of destiny.
-“Everyone has worked moderately hard in the off-season,” explained the Reds mediocre manager Dusty Baker.
+Reds players attribute the slow pace toward mediocrity to a sense of destiny.
+“Everyone has worked moderately hard in the off-season,” explained the Reds mediocre manager Bryan Price.
 “Guys out there giving approximately fifty percent in the weight room.
 Showing up somewhere between thirty seconds early to three minutes late for practices.
 I’m somewhat averagely pleased with how things have come together.”

 The team itself is not alone in their spirited quest for mediocrity.
 The City of Cincinnati has shown support by continuing its own mediocre existence. the fans of Cincinnati continue their middling support of their team, and the Cincinnati media continues their proud tradition of mediocre coverage of all the mediocrity.

 - Rash of burglaries during La Salle-Elder football game - homes vulnerable across entire west side.